Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Evaluation

 \SubParagraphno{Device-level write amplification} quantifies the additional writes introduced by the device: \( \text{DLWA} = (W_h + W_d) / W_h \), where \( W_h \) is host-issued writes and \( W_d \) is device-issued writes.

-\SubParagraphno{Space amplification} quantifies host-invalidated data by tracking the total invalidated data size \( W_i \) at each timestamp \( i \).
-We report SA as the average of these values over the course of the experiment.
+\SubParagraphno{Space amplification} quantifies the amount of invalidated data maintained by the system: \( \text{SA} = (W_h + W_i) / W_h \), where \( W_h \) is host-issued writes and \( W_i \) is the amount of invalidated data.
+We compute \( W_i \) at each timestamp and report SA as the average over the experiment.

 \SubParagraphno{Wear} measures how many times each block is erased. \approach{} tracks wear at the storage element level.
 All blocks of a storage element have the same wear due to \texttt{FINISH} and \texttt{RESET} granularity.